We’ve lived through the greatest change to working practices most of us will ever see, which placed huge demands on security teams.

 The world’s shift towards cloud-powered collaborative working has put data at increased risk.

-Security teams are well aware of the potential for services such as Google Drive, Office 365, Slack and others to fuel data sprawl and invite data leakage and theft by insiders or external threats.
+Security teams are well aware of the potential for services such as Google Drive, Microsoft 365, Slack and others to fuel data sprawl and invite data leakage and theft by insiders or external threats.

 To secure cloud applications and services, a cloud access security broker (CASB) is critical.
 Adaptive Multi-Factor Authentication (MFA) can also help reduce the risk from poor employee password hygiene.
 Preventing credential re-use averts straightforward unauthorised access to accounts.